This House of Grief: Critical reception

-The book received critical praise.
 In The Monthly, Ramona Koval wrote that the work was "devastating, utterly compelling".
 In an essay in the website The Conversation, the writer was of the opinion that Garner "fails to address the broader issues of gender inequality and male violence".
 In The Australian, Peter Craven wrote that the book was "some kind of masterpiece and Garner creates, moment by moment, with a breathtaking suspension of judgment, the whirlwind that blows across every corner of this story like a hard rain that comes with the force of a desolation, sparing nothing."
 Craven also noted that Garner had previously written about legal cases as "an old hand at using a novelist’s technique to create a pointillist image of a trial" in The First Stone and Joe Cinque's Consolation.
 In the UK daily newspaper The Guardian, Kate Clanchy wrote, "[…] the whole book feels final, elegiac – perhaps because for all the horror, it is so elegantly and calmly written; perhaps because This House of Grief completes so many arcs begun in Garner's previous works; perhaps because it is impossible to imagine it being done better".

 Some critics noted the similarities between This House of Grief and Truman Capote's In Cold Blood (1966), another non-fiction novel.
 Kate Atkinson wrote, "Helen Garner is an invaluable guide into harrowing territory and offers powerful and unforgettable insights.
 This House of Grief, in its restraint and control, bears comparison with In Cold Blood", while Eileen Battersby, writing for the Irish Times said, "Helen Garner’s account of the trial is a non-literary variation of Truman Capote's In Cold Blood".
 The Atlantic gave a positive review, writing, "[Garner] doesn't merely listen.
 She watches, imagines, second-guesses, empathises, agonises.
 Her voice—intimate yet sharp, wry yet urgent—inspires trust."

 The Victorian Chief Justice, The Hon.
 Marilyn Warren AC wrote a congratulatory letter to Garner on the release of the book in September 2014.
 In her letter, Warren called the book "utterly riveting".
 She went on to comment that the book "sought to educate, rather than merely entertain, the general public about the demands of the criminal justice system".

+In October 2023, John Powers, NPR's pop culture critic, described the book thus: "Garner uses the case — and her reactions to it — to think about wounded masculinity, collapsing families, the theatricality of courtrooms and the unknowable mystery of human behavior.
+Tinged with mourning, the book leaves us wondering what justice might mean in a tragedy where everyone winds up a victim."